Directions to Concert Venue - Romsey Abbey

 About a mile later, shortly after a pedestrian crossing, you will come to another roundabout.
 Take the first exit left and at the next roundabout – quite a small one – take the third exit.

-If you are travelling from Bristol, follow the A36 through Salisbury and take the second exit at the large roundabout beyond West Wellow onto the A3090.
-This is also the road you need to take if travelling from travelling from Bournemouth and the South West (take the first exit towards Bristol at junction 2 of the M27 east-bound).
+If you are travelling from the west, follow the A36 through Salisbury and take the second exit at the large roundabout beyond West Wellow onto the A3090. (take the first exit towards Bristol at junction 2 of the M27 east-bound).
 At the first roundabout after you cross a hump-backed bridge, take the first exit left.

 Parking - There are three public pay-and-display car parks in Romsey suitable for leisure visitors.
 Sunday visitors may park in roads near the Abbey with fewer restrictions.